 Nam June Paik

-The project Sand Walk consists of a performance and a series of live actions that explore our perception of time.
-One of the main concerns of the project is to work on the concept of “real time” and the existent gap between the temporalities of reality and virtual temporalities using the image as a measure of duration.
+Sand Walk is a multimedia project that integrates performance, installation, video and sonorous experimentation.
+Each discipline constitutes a different line of research that amalgamate in a sonorous performance and a series of live actions that explore our perception of time.
+One of the main concerns of the project is to analyze the concept of “real time” and the gap between the temporalities of reality and virtual temporalities using the image and sound as measures of duration.

 Sand Walk is inspired by the work Water Walk, a sonorous performance that John Cage did for the live TV show “I’ve Got a Secret”(1960).
 In the same way, Sand Walk is a sonorous performance created for live Internet.
 Conceptually speaking, Sand Walk recreates a condensation of life in which each scenic element has both a sonorous and narrative purpose that intend to objectivize time.
 Thus, each object is at the same time an instrument and a representation of the work implied in loving, creating, growing and subsisting in a constant struggle against being devoured by time.